apache/helix/website/1.0.3/src/site/markdown/Quickstart.md

 * Create a cluster
 * Add 2 nodes (participants) to the cluster
-* Set up a resource with 6 partitions and 2 replicas: 1 Master, and 1 Slave per partition
+* Set up a resource with 6 partitions and 2 replicas: 1 Leader, and 1 Standby per partition
 * Show the cluster state after Helix balances the partitions
 * Add a third node
 * Show the cluster state.
-Note that the third node has taken mastership of 2 partitions.
+Note that the third node has taken leadership of 2 partitions.
 * Kill the third node (Helix takes care of failover)
 * Show the cluster state.
-Note that the two surviving nodes take over mastership of the partitions from the failed node
+Note that the two surviving nodes take over leadership of the partitions from the failed node

 ### Run the Demo